A. Marklund is a HOME

 At Marklund, many of our clients are non-ambulatory and have severe cognitive deficits due to genetic disorders, complications during pregnancy and delivery, Fetal Alcohol Syndrome, or drug abuse during pregnancy.
-Others acquired disabilities during infancy or childhood through tragic but common accidents involving cars, bicycles, skateboards, swimming pools, garage doors and guns.
+Others acquired disabilities during infancy or childhood through tragic accidents.
 Many have complex medical problems that require 24-hour skilled nursing care and regular therapy interventions.

 At Marklund, our clients have safe, happy lives filled with goals and achievements.